Up in the Air

 Ryan Bingham enjoys living out of a suitcase for his job, travelling around the country firing people, but finds that lifestyle threatened by the presence of a potential love interest, and a new hire.

-Ryan Bingham is a corporate downsizing expert whose cherished life on the road is threatened just as he is on the cusp of reaching ten million frequent flyer miles and just after he's met the frequent-traveler woman of his dreams.
-Written by
+Ryan Bingham is a corporate downsizing expert whose cherished life on the road is threatened just as he is on the cusp of reaching ten million frequent flyer miles, and just after he's met the frequent-traveller woman of his dreams.

 [...]
 See more »

 Over the end credits, the camera glides over the clouds.
 Much like the view from a plane.
 See more »

 Another hit from the Director of Juno, Jason Reitman

 Anyone who has ever been fired must see "Up In The Air."
 Jason Reitman has done again.
 The director of "Thank You For Smoking" and "Juno" puts real life out there in an incredible way, where we all laugh and then walk out of the theatre thinking about what is really important.
 A film with a message that's entertaining: what a concept.

 George Clooney plays Ryan Bingham, a man that flies all over the country firing people for companies that don't have the spine to do it themselves.
 He is so proficient at it, when he meets his "expert traveler" equivalent, Alex Goran (Vera Farmiga); he is emotionally drawn to another person, beyond a passing interest, for the first time.